mursheduzzamanrakib/Shogi---The-Royal-Game/README.md

 # Shogi---The-Royal-Game
 Basically Shogi is a Chess Game.
 The word "Shogi" comes from Japanese Language.
-It is a mastermind game which can develops human's intelligence.
+It is a mastermind game which can develop human's intelligence.

 #How to use